Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/README.md

 ## Contributing
 Contributions of all kinds are welcome!

+We have meetings every two weeks at 3PM California Time on Thursday for anyone interested in being involved.
+Contact wincowger@gmail.com to get added to the virtual meeting invite.

 Some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).

 Please adhere to this project's [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).